xiwcx/sass-intro/resources/Local Dev Setup.md

 Your Mac, like your server, is a unix based system.
 This makes it awesome for developing web sites and appications as you can set your Mac up to run the same (or at least very similarly) to your production environment.
-It even comes with a lot of the applications you need to set up a we server built in.
+It even comes with a lot of the applications you need to set up a web server built in.

 But wait!
 Don't go enabling apache yet, friend.
 You don't necessarily want to  edit configuration files or install server applications directly in the environment your Mac uses to run itself.
 Instead, we'll install some applications that place server apps and scripts in a separate, *sandboxed*environment.
 Sandboxing helps limit how much of your computer you can mess up, which we can all agree is a good thing.